pablodecm/phd_thesis/src/102_chapter_2.md

-During the whole acceleration process, specialised dipole magnets are used to kept the beams separated at the four interactions points (IPs) and thus avoid collisions.
+During the whole acceleration process, specialised dipole magnets are used to kept the beams separated at the four interactions points (IPs) and hence avoid collisions during that time.
 With the purpose of maximising the interaction rates, the beams are made more compact (commonly referred as *squeezed*) at the interaction region right before switching to collision mode.
 Once